 Find a congressional caseworker

 The first two steps aim to work with your student loan servicer and follow all suggested channels on the website.
 However, if you receive no help despite being persistent with communication, it may be time to find a congressional caseworker.
+They may be able to help out with federal student loan programs and IDR plan issues with PSLF.

 Step 3: Find out who your local congressional caseworker is